chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Mr Daniele Rosina.md

 *Chris was very conflicted at the beginning of this academic year as to whether he should re-audition for orchestra: while he is, in my belief, far-and-away the best and most qualified candidate for principal flautist at the university, last year's experience was more than enough to put him off the idea.
 Even though the University Music Office kindly offered for Daniele not to have any input on flute auditions, the sheer prospect of having rehearsals with him and having to endure the same kind of hostile treatment again was massively offputting.
 This was something we discussed at length, before Chris ultimately decided that he just couldn't face a repeat of last year.

 *Since then, Chris has spoken to me about missing being in an orchestra and how not being involved has been very disappointing for him, but simultaneously, I can see how much healthier of mind he has been.
-He has been in a much better headspace to focus on his PhD, which he had barely been able to engage with towards the end of last year, and his migraines have been much less severe and more treatable without his prescription medication.
-Orchestras are meant to be fun, collaborative spaces, especially as part of a student society but this was clearly not the atmosphere that Chris experienced last year with Daniele as the conductor.
+He has been in a much better headspace to focus on his PhD, which he had barely been able to engage with towards the end of last year, and his migraines have been much less severe and more treatable without resorting to his prescription medication.
+Orchestras are meant to be fun, collaborative spaces, especially as part of a student society, but this was clearly not the atmosphere that Chris experienced last year with Daniele as the conductor.
 The way Chris was treated time and time again by Daniele is unacceptable, and I can only hope he will face some repercussions for his actions.*

+## Appendix 2 — Miscellaneous

+A further individual would like to give testimony but is very busy after time of writing.
+They will submit their statement after the Christmas ber

+# Potential statement-givers
+- [ ] Mark Mingard - is going to submit his own complaint and contribute a statement to mine
+- [ ] Holly Gregory — is going to ask around and see who else might be interested
+- [ ] Amira Campbell - is going to write something
+- [ ] Mary Armitage — going to write something and send it to me
+- [ ] Madeleine Glover
+- [ ] Rosie O'Callaghan
+- [ ] Joel Beazley
+- [ ] Cat Burne
+- [ ] James Mizen — has already submitted complaints, might want to submit something anonymously